You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 The Seed to Tree sound, especially live, has been compared to an array of acts: Fleet Foxes, Of Monsters and Men, Damien Rice, and even Mumford and Sons.
 Certainly their music evokes a similar folk-pop-rock passion with mesmerising and sweeping melodies, combined with solid vocal arrangements.

-Despite the trio all hailing from Luxembourg the music proves mystifying for many listeners unable to pin down just where Seed to Tree in the genre spectrum is rooted, although many do say their tunes purvey a slight Irish slant and feel to them.
+Despite the quintet all hailing from Luxembourg the music proves mystifying for many listeners unable to pin down just where Seed to Tree in the genre spectrum is rooted, although many do say their tunes purvey a slight Irish slant and feel to them.
 Added to that, the haunting and thought-provoking lyrics provide an extra dimension to the band’s quality songs.

 It’s no wonder those that hear Seed to Tree for the first time become hooked and keep returning for more.